linroger/Wealth-of-Nations/International Finance/Bridgewater/Principles For Navigating Big Debt Cycles/Part II Detailed Case Studies/German Debt Crisis andHyperinflation (1918–1924)/German Debt Crisis andHyperinflation (1918–1924).md

 - Taylor, Frederick. *The Downfall of Money: Germany's Hyperinflation and the Destruction of the Middle Class*.
 New York: Bloomsbury Press, 2013.

 Webb, Steven B. *Hyperinflation and Stabilization in Weimar Germany*.
 New York: Oxford University Press, 1989.

- **Feldman, The Great Disorder, 30.
-Feldman, 32.
-Bresciani-Turroni, The Economics of Inflation, 23.
-Bresciani-Turroni, 23.
-Feldman, 38.
-Feldman, 38.
-Feldman, 45.
-Feldman, 47.
-Holtfrerich, The German Inflation, 177.
-Feldman, 42.
-Feldman, 52-54.
-Taylor, The Downfall of Money, 16.
-13 Bridgewater estimates.
-See also Bresciani-Turroni, 25; Ferguson, Paper and Iron, 118-20.
-Holtfrerich, 117.
-Taylor, 31.
-Feldman, 45-46.
-Feldman, 45.
-Feldman, 44.
-Bridgewater estimates.
-See also Feldman, 45-46.
-Feldman, 47-49.
-Feldman, 49.
-Feldman, 48-49.
-23 Webb, Hyperinflation and Stabilization, 4; Ferguson, 120.
-Feldman, 146.
-Feldman, 146.**

- **Feldman, 148.
-Feldman, 148.
-Bresciani-Turroni, 54.
-Feldman, 178.
-Ferguson, 150.
-Ferguson, 186.
-Ferguson, 276.
-Webb, 33, 37.
-Holtfrerich, 132-3.
-Feldman, 151.
-Feldman, 152.
-Holtfrerich, 132-3.
-Feldman, 206.
-Feldman, 207.
-Feldman, 207.
-Holtfrerich, 71.
-Ferguson, 245.
-Holtfrerich, 209.
-Ferguson, 285.
-Ferguson, 286.
-Webb, 33.
-Keynes, Collected Writings, 48.
-Ferguson, 243.
-Ferguson, 270.
-Ferguson, 287.
-Ferguson, 295.
-Ferguson, 287.
-Ferguson, 289.
-Webb, 107.
-55 See Ferguson, 311-2, for a discussion on the payments schedule.
-Ferguson, 310.
-Webb, 37; Ferguson, 313.
-Ferguson, 298.**

- **Ferguson, 308.
-Ferguson, 343.
-Keynes, 92.
-Ferguson, 321.
-Feldman, 445.
-Webb, 56.
-Ferguson, 337.
-Feldman, 389.
-67 See Bresciani-Turroni, 188-197 for more on these dynamics.
-Quoted in Feldman, 389.
-Bresciani-Turroni, 294.
-Webb, 61.
-Webb, 63.**

- **Bresciani-Turroni, 294.
-Holtfrerich, 205.
-Graham, Exchange, Prices, and Production, 28.
-Bresciani-Turroni, 297.
-Bresciani-Turroni, 305-6.
-Ferguson, 335-6.
-Feldman, 390.
-Bresciani-Turroni, 260.
-Quoted in Feldman, 390.
-Eichengreen, Hall of Mirrors, 134.
-Quoted in Feldman, 446.
-Balderston, "War Finance," 21; Eichengreen, 134.
-Feldman, 445.
-Quoted in Feldman, 433.
-Feldman, 505.
-Feldman, 418.
-Feldman, 418.
-Webb, 56.
-Webb, 56.
-Ferguson, 318.
-Webb, 57.
-Ferguson, 338.
-Ferguson, 383.
-Ferguson, 341.
-Bresciani-Turroni, 81.
-Quoted in Ferguson, 339-340.
-Bresciani-Turroni, 80-82.
-Quoted in Feldman, 355.
-Webb, 14.
-Webb, 14.
-Holtfrerich, 75.
-Ferguson, 360.
-Bresciani-Turroni, 366-7.
-Webb, 58.
-Rupieper, The Cuno Government, 113.
-Feldman, 640-1.
-Feldman, 643.
-Ferguson, 371.
-Ferguson, 371.
-Webb, 60.
-Quoted in Ferguson, 376.
-Webb, 3.
-Eichengreen, 146-7; Bresciani-Turroni, 368.
-Bresciani-Turroni, 336.
-Feldman, 768.
-Feldman, 704.
-Feldman, 728.
-Eichengreen, 149.
-118 For a thorough discussion of the negotiations, see Feldman, 453-507; 658-669; 698-753.
-Eichengreen, 148.
-120 Eichengreen, 148.
-Eichengreen, 148.
-Ferguson, 405; Eichengreen, 149.
-Eichengreen, 149.
-Peukert, The Weimar Republic, 286.
-Eichengreen, 150.
-Webb, 61; Bresciani-Turroni, 353.
-127 Feldman, 784-5.
-Bresciani-Turroni, 342-3.
-Bresciani-Turroni, 343.**

-**130 Bresciani-Turroni, 343.
-Bresciani-Turroni, 343-4.
-Bresciani-Turroni, 344.
-Bresciani-Turroni, 344.
-Bresciani-Turroni, 343; Webb 63.
-Bresciani-Turroni, 346.
-Bresciani-Turroni, 343.
-Holtfrerich, 316.
-140 Webb, 62; Feldman, 752, 787-8.
 Notably, even the rentenmark was not really adequately secured.**

 **Since the gold-denominated mortgage bonds that backed the rentenmark paid 5 percent, while market interest rates for stable-value loans were much higher, these mortgages traded below par.
 The "real" exchange value of the rentenmark, therefore, was well below its par value.
 The implicit backing of the Reichsbank's gold reserves was crucial, therefore, when it came to supporting the value of the new currency.
 For a more detailed discussion of the rentenmark's backing.
-See Bresciani-Turroni, 340-1.
-Bresciani-Turroni, 346.
-Bresciani-Turroni, 348-9.
-Bresciani-Turroni, 354.
-Bresciani-Turroni, 354.
-Webb, 61-62.
-Webb, 62.
-Hotfrerich, 316-7.
-Eichengreen, 147.
-Eichengreen, 147.
-Feldman, 770.
-Bresciani-Turroni, 356.
-Webb, 61.
-Webb, 62.
-Eichengreen, 146.
-Eichengreen, 146.
-Eichengreen, 146-7.
-Bresciani-Turroni, 356.
-Bresciani-Turroni, 356-7; Eichengreen, 146.
-Bresciani-Turroni, 322.
-Bresciani-Turroni, 322.
-Bresciani-Turroni, 322-3.
-Webb, 71.
-Webb, 71; Bresciani-Turroni, 353.
-Bresciani-Turroni, 348-351.
-Bresciani-Turroni, 349.
-Bresciani-Turroni, 349.
-Bresciani-Turroni, 350-2.
-Eichengreen, 150.
-Eichengreen, 150.
-Eichengreen, 150.
-Eicehngreen, 151.**